UK ETA Eligibility: Who Needs An ETA to Travel to the UK?

 All travellers who do not need a visa to visit the United Kingdom (UK) must soon obtain an Electronic Travel Authorization (ETA) before traveling to England, Wales, Scotland, and Northern Ireland.

-The UK ETA costs £10 per application and is valid for two years, allowing multiple short visits of up to six months.
+The UK ETA government fee is £10 per application and is valid for two years, allowing multiple short visits of up to six months.

 This includes visiting the UK for leisure, permitted business activities, and short-course study.
 Transit travellers and temporary creative workers staying in the UK for up to three months under the Creative visa concession must also have an ETA.